wavemotion-dave/SpeccySE/readme.md

 * CPU Core speedup for 10% speed gain (helps with DS-Lite).
 * Fixed WSAD key mapping defaults (S and A were swapped).
 * Other minor improvements and fixes under the hood.
+* 1.4a Hotfix!
+Fixes crash in some 128K games.
+Sorry!

 Version 1.3 - 10-Sep-2025 by wavemotion-dave
 * Increased number of configuration game slots to 4096